 or

-(b) Download the How to claim money form for representatives and gather the required documents if you are claiming the money as the:
+(b) Download the Claim form B - Representative and gather the required documents if you are claiming the money as the:

 - executor or administrator of a deceased estate